 But I’m not finished yet, because it’s also good to check the rubber intercooler hose on the left for cracks, and it’s actually good to replace it preventively. (the cracked intercooler hose will cause loss of power and black smoke from the exhaust)

-Lastly, the glow plugs can be like properly seized so in some cases it will cost a lot to remove them since you have to remove the cylinder heads, + the glow plugs can even break off into the combustion chamber.
+Lastly, the glow plugs can be like properly seized so in some cases it will cost a lot to remove them since you have to remove the cylinder heads + the glow plugs can even break off into the combustion chamber.

 Yes, I’m finished with this engine, but saying that the newer 3.0 l V6 in the Discovery 4 is much more reliable than the older 2.7 l is like saying that you can build a nuclear power plant out of lego.
 Now I’m not saying that it’s unreliable, but interestingly even this newer engine can have issues with the already mentioned crankshaft failure.
 Although in this case it affects only the engines made to 2012.
-You can get this failure occasionally before 100 000 km, but mostly from 100 000 km to 200 000 km so if you like playing lottery than this can be hole new experience.
+You can get this failure occasionally before 100 000 km, but mostly from 100 000 km to 200 000 km so if you like playing lottery than this can be whole new experience.
 Of course if you buy a car with this engine which was made from 2013 and you will use it for long distances then you most probably won’t have bigger issues unless it’s a high mileage car.
 But keep in mind that these newer engines are more complicated than the older 2.7 l and they have 2 turbochargers instead of one.

 Most of the engines are equipped with timing chain which is usually ok even in high mileage cars, except in the 5.0 l V8 engines of course, so check for the unusual rattling sounds at start up or at idle.

 The 2.7 l and the 3.0 l V6 diesel engines have timing belt and it’s good to replace it with the water pump a little earlier than the original interval.
-By the way, except the usual timing belt these engines also have a separate belt for the high pressure fuel pump only – which is in the back side of the engine, so it’s good to replace also this belt if you have a high mileage car.
+By the way, except the usual timing belt these engines also have a separate belt for the high pressure fuel pump only – which is in the back side of the engine, so it’s good to replace also this belt if you have a higher mileage car.

-This Land Rover can be equipped with the 6 speed manual or with the older 6 speed and the newer 8 speed automatic gearbox.
+This Land Rover can be equipped with the 6 speed manual or with the older 6 speed automatic and the newer 8 speed automatic gearbox.

 The manual gearbox is mated only to the 2.7 l V6.
 In this case the business is as usual so check the clutch properly before buying – It should operate smoothly without any kind of strange noises, vibrations or shuddering and keep extra money left for the Dual mass flywheel which can be worn, you never know what you gonna get.